Metroid Dread

 Movement – Samus Abilities – Parry – Enemies

-Samus in this game is super slick to control.
 This is the best controlling Samus yet!
-The abilities you get in this game and how you can intertwine them are marvelous.
+The abilities you get in this game and how you can intertwine them are super slick.
 Slide, free-aim shoot or grapplebeam, etc. Old favorites like getting the morphball — mid-game! — are satisfying and worthwhile.
-Now, the problem, and there is going to be a lot of contrasting sentences like this in this review, is that parry move.
-This parry move is really at odds with intelligent design of Metroid games.
+Now the problem, and there are going to be a lot of contrasting sentences like this in this review, is the natural ability to parry.
+This move is really at odds with intelligent design of Metroid games.
 Parry lets you knock away charging / diving / quick-attacking enemies who flash white before attacking.
-Moveset-wise, there is little reason not to parry these attacks as parried hits reward more health and more safety due to a generous timing window and deal more damage than missiles on everything that isn’t a tank.
-But the major issue is psyche-wise: everything juts out at you to be parried is exhausting and just straight up unpleasant.
+Moveset-wise, there is little reason not to parry these attacks as parried hits reward more health drops, more safety due to a generous timing window, and more damage dealt than missiles on everything that isn’t a tank.
+But the major issue is psyche-wise: everything jutting out at you to be parried is exhausting and just straight up unpleasant.

 When almost all enemies are dumb like this it make your world traversal the equivalent of being on the move deluged by activated spike traps.
 There is no attempt at a good synergy with common ‘enemies’ and their environment.
 Samus isn’t going to get bumped into lava by a Zoomer here.
-All the energy towards something like that has been relocated entirely to the EMMI sections, which I’ll discuss later on.
+All the energy towards something clever like that has been relocated entirely to the EMMI sections, which I’ll discuss later on.
 Unimaginatively, the ability gain is accompanied by a showcased footage of the move before you even get to try it out yourself.
 Moves are enjoyed for action-oriented maneuvers than real exploration.
+Given that you now have checkpoints (bleh! — never used them once) getting back to the action is faster than ever.

 Exploration – Crunched space – Anti-sparsity – Collect-a-mania